 B. When in a specific section of this ordinance a different meaning is given for a term defined for general purposes in this section, the specific section's meaning and application of the term shall control.
 (66-1-4 NMSA 1978)

 12-1-2 ABANDONED VEHICLE.
-“Abandoned Vehicle” means a vehicle or motor vehicle which has been determined by a New Mexico law enforcement agency:
+“Abandoned Vehicle” means a vehicle or motor vehicle that has been determined by a New Mexico law enforcement agency:

-(1) to have been left unattended on either public on private property for at least thirty days;
+(1) to have been left unattended on either public or private property for at least thirty days;

 (2) not to have been reported stolen;